-- Is to be performed by a public agency after rejection of all bids, claiming work can be done less expensively by the public agency. - Exceeded the force account limits. - Has been improperly classified as maintenance.
+- Is to be performed by a public agency after rejection of all bids, claiming work can be done less expensively by the public agency. - Exceeded the force account limits set forth in PCC §22032(a). - Has been improperly classified as maintenance.